 Kitchen notes

-- Creaming: butter and sugar are creamed and this should take several minutes.
-This process incorporates air that is needed to help the cake rise well in the oven.
+- Creaming: butter and sugar are creamed, which should take several minutes.
+This process incorporates air that is needed to help the cupcakes rise well in the oven.

 - Sifting: I find this to be an essential step with layer cakes.
 It builds on the creaming step above to help the batter do its thing in the oven and get us the best result possible.

 - Filling the pan: this is a cake batter that will dome when it bakes, and I recommend filling it no more than ¾ of the muffin tins capacity to ensure you don't have huge cupcakes that will be messy to eat after the filling and frosting are added.
-Or the batter overflowing while it bakes.
+Or the batter might overflow as it bakes.

 - Strawberries: you can make a larger hole that holds more strawberries.
 Just keep in mind that cupcakes are eaten with our hands.